ImranAzizPC/neo4j/README.md

 ## There are different editions of Neo4j
-- Community edition-
+- Community edition
-- Enterprise edition-
+- Enterprise edition
-- Aura cloud-based offering.
+- Aura cloud-based offering

 ## Use cases for Neo4j:
 ### Social networks: